You are currently viewing What parasites can humans get?

 • Toxocara Canis

 Roundworms are the most common parasites, particularly in warm climates.
 At least 25% of people around the world are infected with at least 65% carrying them.
-Although parasites are more prevalent in places with poor sanitation, they affect us all, even the wealthy are affected.
+Although parasites are more prevalent in places with poor sanitation, they affect us all, even the wealthy.
 The ingestion of eggs can enter through fruits, vegetables, and contaminated soil.
 You can understand how children are more frequently infected as they play or have contact to the dirt often.

 A female roundworm can release 200,000 eggs PER DAY that travel from the digestive tract into the lymphatic and circulatory systems.
 They migrate into the trachea and can even get into the brain, ears, and eyes causing permanent damage.